TobiasBg/WP-Table-Reloaded/readme.txt

 == Screenshots ==

-1. "List tables" screen
-2. "Add table" screen
-3. "Edit table" screen
-4. "Import table" screen
-5. "Export table" screen
-6. "Plugin Options" screen
+Screenshots are available on http://tobias.baethge.com/wordpress-plugins/wp-table-reloaded-english/ .

 == Installation ==

-The easiest way is through your WordPress Admin area.
+The easiest way is through your WordPress admin area.
 Go to the plugin section and search for "WP-Table Reloaded" in the WordPress Plugin Directory.
 Then you can click "Install" and the following steps will be done for you automatically.
 You just have to activate the plugin (step 5).

 Manual Installation works just as for most other WordPress plugins: